tigefa4u/gitlabhq/doc/update/README.md

 - The [Omnibus update guide][omni-update]
   contains the steps needed to update an Omnibus GitLab package.

+> **Note:** If you are using the embedded Grafana dashboard with an Omnibus installation, be sure to review [this security notice][grafana-security-notice] before upgrading.

 ## Installation from source

 - [Upgrading Community Edition and Enterprise Edition from